-RSA Chase 2019 Racecard
+Rsa Chase 2022 Racecard

 The RSA Insurance Novices’ Chase is a Grade 1 chase held over just over three miles (3 miles and 80 yards), and is traditionally run in March, on Day Two of the Cheltenham Festival, the Wednesday.
 The race is open to novice chasers aged five and up, and during the race 19 fences are jumped by those taking part.

 Established in 1946, the race was originally known as the Broadway Novices’ Chase, but since the mid-1960s it has had several sponsors, including the Tote, under whom it was called the Totalisator Champion Novices’ Chase.

 Two other horses have achieved the same feat this century; the 2007 RSA winner Denman , who won the Gold Cup a year later, and the 2012 RSA winner Bobs Worth , who also obliged in the big one 12 months later, in 2013.

 The Nicky Henderson -trained Might Bite jumped the final flight ten lengths clear before veering badly right and being overtaken by stable-mate Whisper, only to rally and retake the lead on the line, coming out on top in a photo finish.

 Walwyn’s four victories came with Mountain Prince (1948, div.
 2), On View (1951), Glenbeigh (1954) and Mandarin (1957), whilst Mullins’ four wins in the RSA Chase were with Florida Pearl (1998), Rule Supreme (2004), Cooldine (2009) and Don Poli (2015).
 Topofthegame provided Paul Nicholls with a third win in the race when landing the 2019 renewal.

 The leading jockey in the RSA Chase is Pat Taaffe, with five winners.
 Pat Taaffe’s five winners in the RSA Chase were Coneyburrow (1953), Solfen (1960), Grallagh Cnoc (1961), Arkle (1963) and Proud Tarquin (1970).